Zekiye Sultan: Marriage

 In 1887, Zekiye was engaged to Ali Nureddin Pasha, eldest son of Gazi Osman Pasha and Zatıgül Hanım, a lady formerly in harem of Sultan Abdulaziz, In 1889, aged seventeen, her father arranged her trousseaux and marriage together with three of Sultan Abdulaziz's daughters, princesses Saliha Sultan, Nazime Sultan, and Esma Sultan.
 The marriage contract was signed on 15 March 1889 in the Yıldız Palace.
 Zekiye's deputy was Mehmed Yavar Agha, and witness was Mehmed Cevher Agha.
 Ali Nureddin's deputy was Grand Vizier Mehmed Kamil Pasha.
 The wedding took place 20 April 1889 in the Yıldız Palace.
+Her husband became Damat through marriage.

 It was a tradition that princesses were allocated palaces on their marriage.
 She was allocated the Ortaköy Palace.
 This palace once belonged to her aunt Mediha Sultan, half-sister of her father, where she resided with her first husband.
 Zekiye moved to Ortaköy Palace, on the second day after the marriage, where 80 men and 80 women were in their service.
 In 1898, Ali Nureddin's younger brother, Mehmed Kemaleddin Pasha, married her younger half-sister Naime Sultan.
 Her palace was constructed next to Zekiye's palace, and the two buildings used to be called "The Twin Mansions".

 The two together had two daughters, Ulviye Şükriye Hanımsultan born in 1890, who died at the age of about three on 23 February 1893, and Fatma Aliye Hanımsultan, born in 1891.
-Fatma Aliye married Mehmed Muhsin Yeğen, member of Egyptian Yeğen family in 1911.
-The couple had two sons, Osman Hayder Bey born on 5 September 1912, and Salih Zeki Bey born on 4 September 1921.
-By them, Zekiye had a great granddaughter, Fatma Yasemin Yeğen (b.
-18 September 1973) and a great grandson, Muhsin Osman Yegen (b.
+Fatma Aliye married Mehmed Muhsin Yeğen, member of the Egyptian Yeğen power family, in 1911.
+The couple had two sons, Osman Hayder Bey, born on 5 September 1912, and Salih Zeki Bey, born on 4 September 1921.
+By them, Zekiye had a great-granddaughter, Fatma Yasemin Yeğen (b.
+18 September 1973) and a great-grandson, Muhsin Osman Yegen (b.
 14 December 1977).

 Zekiye Sultan and Ali Nureddin Pasha esteemed music, and she used to play piano at her mansion.
 She was also interested in arts.
 During the month of Ramadan, she fed the poor and provided financial aid to them.
 She also presented gifts to the guests who came to the Iftar.
-She participated in various donation campaigns, that made her known as an receptive and benevolent princess.
+She participated in various donation campaigns, that made her known as a receptive and benevolent princess.
 Rumours had it that Nureddin Paşa had met a beautiful Greek Ottoman woman outside Bon Marché in Beyoğlu and that she later became his mistress.
 The rumours reached Abdülhamid II, who urged Zekiye Sultan to divorce her husband but she refused.
 Apparently, after a while, the Greek Ottoman woman was killed by the Sultan’s men.